UCLALibrary/ansible_uclalib_role_shibboleth/README.md

 # Dependencies/Considerations

-You have a working Apache HTTPD environment on the server.
-This role installs a shibboleth apache config file to `/etc/httpd/conf.d/shib.conf`.
+### UCLA Campus IAM Support

-Setting-up a new Shibboleth SP involves working with UCLA campus IAM to register your application.
+Setting-up a new Shibboleth SP involves working with the UCLA IAM team to register your application.

 To provision a working Shibboleth SP application at UCLA, reference the following documentation:
 - [IAM UCLA Shibboleth Set-up Docs](https://spaces.ais.ucla.edu/x/3A03AQ)
 - [UCLA Library Specific Shibboleth Implementation](https://docs.library.ucla.edu/x/XIDSB)

+### Attribute Map
+Shibboleth requires a properly configured `attribute-map.xml` file.
+This role installs the default attribute-map file provided by UCLA IAM.
+As a part of the initial installation/configuration of Shibboleth, you will need to manually edit this file to include the attributes you requested, and that were approved/released, for your application.
+Common attributes released for UCLA applications can be found here: [List of Most Common Data Attributes](https://spaces.ais.ucla.edu/x/EoFSAw).

+### Attribute Policy
+Shibboleth requires an `attribute-policy.xml` file.
+This role installs the default attribute-policy file provided by UCLA IAM.
+Under most circumstances, the default should be sufficient and no manual editing is necessary.
+However contact the UCLA IAM team for clarification.

+### Apache HTTP Config
+You must have a working Apache HTTPD environment on the server.
+This role installs a shibboleth apache config file to `/etc/httpd/conf.d/shib.conf`.

-Since Shibboleth works with Apache HTTPD, your virtual host should contain a Location stanza with the appropriate Shibboleth configuration parameters.
+Since Shibboleth works with Apache HTTPD, your virtual host should contain a `Location` stanza with the appropriate Shibboleth configuration parameters.
 For example:
 ```
 <Location /path >
   AuthType Shibboleth